Programmes / Loan Schemes

 To download application form along with details of PMEGP Click on link below

-i)For details, click on Prime Minister Employment Generation Programme (PMEGP)
+i)Click to download the Guidelines of Prime Minister Employment Generation Programme (PMEGP)

 ii)Click to download the loan application form under PMEGP scheme